adonisjs/v5-docs/content/guides/views/partials.md

+---
+summary: Reference to partials in edge
+---

 Partials as the name suggest is a way to extract a chunk of markup to its own file and then re-use it across multiple templates.

 Keeping the website header, logo, footer and sidebar in its own file are some common use cases for partials.